Getting Pregnant after 30, 35 or even 40, written by a fertility specialist.

 Although your changes of getting pregnant after 35 or 40 are decreasing, there are good news.
 Age at conception does have bearing on time to pregnancy in a healthy, ovulatory woman.
 In general, fecundity (a woman’s physiological ability to have a child) is reported as age ranges because it is difficult to correlate a specific age to a specific chance of success.
 There are also factors that can affect reproductive aging.
 These include other medical conditions that can have an effect such as endometriosis, fibroids, genetic conditions (errors in number of chromosomes), environmental influences, obesity, smoking, thyroid gland dysfunction, history of sexually transmitted diseases (STDs), and ovulatory dysfunction, to name a few (2,3).

 PCOS stands for Polycystic Ovarian Syndrome, it is the most common form of ovulatory ovarian dysfunction.
-The pathology of PCOS makes ovulation irregular and unpredictable, making the timing of intercourse for conception difficult.
+The pathology of PCOS makes ovulation irregular and unpredictable, making the timing of intercourse for conception difficult and mostly trying to get pregnant after 40.

 There could also be issues with male fertility such as erectile dysfunction and sperm quality issues.
 Male evaluation initially consists of a semen analysis and potentially other endocrine blood testing to evaluate any severe sperm abnormality.